-You’re in possibly the most beautiful open-air, ancient theatre in the world, the birthplace of Psychagogia, meaning entertainment – in the fullest sense of the word.
-The theatre of Epidaurus was built as a place for patients to have therapeutic fun and has become renowned for its extraordinary acoustics.
-Now a Unesco World Heritage Site, it is still a therapy for body and soul.
-And best of all, it is an ancient theatre that is still alive today as, since 1955, performances of ancient tragedies have found their natural home here, nowadays during the annual Athens and Epidaurus Festival.
+The birthplace of Psychagogia, meaning entertainment in the fullest sense of the word, Ancient Epidaurus is possibly the most beautiful open-air, ancient theatre in the world and is renowned for its extraordinary acoustics.
+Often overlooked, however, is that it was built as part of a wider healing centre.
+Now a UNESCO World Heritage Site, it is still a therapy for body and soul.
+And best of all, it is an ancient theatre that is still alive today, with performances of ancient tragedies finding their natural home here in the annual Athens and Epidaurus Festival.

-The ancient theatre of Epidaurus is one of the most important monuments of ancient Greece and a world-class attraction, combining perfect acoustics, elegance and symmetrical proportions.
+The theatre of Epidaurus is one of the world’s most important ancient monuments and a world-class attraction during any holidays in Greece, combining perfect acoustics, elegance and symmetrical proportions.
 It was built around 340-333 BC so that the patients of the Asclepion could enjoy theatrical performances as part of their therapy and was in use in the 3rd century AD.
 Imagine it how it once was, when musicians, singers and actors performed here every four years in the spring, honouring Asclepius, the god of medicine.

-The ancient theatre has once again found a prominent position in modern Greek culture, hosting acclaimed ancient dramas, operas, symphonies and dance performances.
-Leading local and foreign actors, directors, set designers, choreographers, musicians and composers are all drawn to Epidaurus but the most famous of all performances were those of the Greek National Opera in the early 1960s when the legendary diva Maria Callas sang Bellini’s ‘Norma’ and Cherubini’s ‘Medea’.
+The ancient theatre of Epidaurus has once again found a prominent position in modern Greek culture, hosting acclaimed ancient dramas, operas, symphonies and dance performances.
+Leading local and foreign actors, directors, set designers, choreographers, musicians and composers are all drawn here but the most famous of all performances were those of the Greek National Opera in the early 1960s when the legendary diva Maria Callas sang Bellini’s ‘Norma’ and Cherubini’s ‘Medea’.

-This lush green landscape, with its numerous thermal springs, was the perfect location in which to build the Asclepion of Epidaurus – the headquarters of antiquity’s god-physician and one of the most important healing centres of the ancient Greek and Roman world.
+The lush surroundings, including numerous thermal springs, were the ideal location for the Asclepion of Epidaurus – the headquarters of antiquity’s god-physician and one of the most important healing centres of the ancient Greek and Roman world.
 Its fame travelled beyond the borders of the Argolid and its monuments have become renowned masterpieces of ancient Greek art.

-This seaside settlement in the Peloponnese, with its latticework of beaches, took life thanks to the performances in the ancient theatre.
+This seaside settlement of Old Epidaurus, with its latticework of beaches, took life thanks to the performances in the ancient theatre.
 And every summer, dozens of yachts and sailboats moor at its harbour.
 Actors and theatre aficionados are drawn to it and many celebrities have built their villas here, among the citrus and olive groves.

 A picturesque settlement spreading across the rocky slopes, this sheltered little harbour has an attractive marina.
 From the Venetian castle, you can admire the Vothylas Gorge.

-Built at the foot of the Arachnaio Mountain chain, Lygourio comes to life every summer thanks to the annual festival.
-Its many sights are indicative of the long, rich history of the region.
+Built at the foot of the Arachnaio mountain chain, Lygourio comes to life every summer thanks to the annual festival.
+Its many sights are testament to the long, rich history of the region.
 At the highest point of the village, you’ll see the ruins of the walls of ancient Lyssa.

 Built at the end of the 4th century BC, the little theatre of Ancient Epidaurus was discovered after 23 centuries of silence and oblivion, in 1972.
 The seats and thrones of the theatre are inscribed with the names of donors.
 Its first modern performance was for the Greek Festival, ‘Musical July’, in 1995.